 Dr. Agrawal trained in critical care medicine at NIH and in infectious diseases at Johns Hopkins University.
 Her internal medicine training was at Georgetown University Hospital, and her medical degree is from Vanderbilt University.

-As of January 2017, Dr. Agrawal reported no external relationships.
+As of August 2019, Dr. Agrawal reported no ongoing external relationships.

 Alain Broccard, MD

 Dr. Broccard currently serves as the Medical Director for St. Vincent Seton Specialty Hospital located in Indianapolis.